GCham5/GCham5.github.io/portfolio-minimal/content/sections/about/about.md

 imageSrc: "../../images/charles-deluvio-DgoyKNgPiFQ-unsplash.jpg"
 imageAlt: "Me!"
 ---
 Hey there!
-I'm Georges, and I'm excited to have you visit my personal website.
+I'm Georges, and I'm glad you're here.
 I recently graduated with a degree in Software Engineering from the University of Ottawa.
 Currently, I work as a Software Developer @ Ericsson, focusing on Cloud RAN Micro-services.
 On the side, I also volunteer as a Software Developer @ Software For Love!
+For more of my work experience, check out my resume.

 I'm passionate about fullstack and backend development.
 My main experience lies in .NET and TypeScript, but I love exploring different frameworks and languages through side projects.
 I have a genuine curiosity for understanding how things work and why they work.